 Fee Adjustment (Refund) Policy

-The University of Memphis adheres to The Tennessee Board of Regents (TBR) system-wide policy for calculating fee adjustments and refunds.
+The University of Memphis operates under the authority of the Board of Trustees and follows the fiscal policies and procedures regarding the governance of the University set by that Board of Trustees, the President and the Tennessee Higher Education Commission (THEC) for calculating fee adjustments and refunds.
 This refund policy primarily affects full-time students who adjust their schedules to part-time status, including complete withdrawal, after the conclusion of the 100% fee adjustment/refund period.
 Students will be assessed a pro-rated fee for the dropped hours.
-TBR policy is available online (see section XIV.
-Refunds).
+The University policy is available online.

 Students are encouraged to better plan their schedules and retain their full-time status on their way to a timely and successful graduation.
 The fee adjustment policy provides for three fee adjustment periods and is based entirely upon the official date of withdrawal or change of course which would result in a recalculation of fees.
 Students who need to drop any courses or withdraw from the University should do so before the start of classes for the term to ensure that no registration fees are owed.
 Please see the Bursar's Office Calendar for specific refund/adjustment periods for each part-of-term.